Intimate partner violence and women's mental health during the COVID-19 pandemic in Brazil

 Results

-We found a high frequency of IPV (33.3%), depression (36.1%) and suicidal ideation (19.8%) among the participants.
-IPV was significantly associated with depression (PR=1.502, p=0.001 for one type of IPV; PR=2.702, p<0.001 for two or three types of IPV) and suicidal ideation (PR=2.264, p<0.001 for one type of VPI; PR=3.272, p<0.001 for two or three types of IPV).
-Food insecurity, being black, lower educational levels and being in a relationship with a person of the same gender were associated with one or both mental health outcomes.
+We found high frequencies of IPV (33.3%), depression (36.1%), and suicidal ideation (19.8%) among the participants.
+IPV was significantly associated with depression (prevalence ratio [PR] = 1.502, p = 0.001 for one type of IPV; PR = 2.702, p < 0.001 for two or three types of IPV) and with suicidal ideation (PR = 2.264, p < 0.001 for one type of VPI; PR = 3.272, p < 0.001 for two or three types of IPV).
+Food insecurity, being black, lower educational levels, and being in a relationship with a person of the same gender were associated with one or both mental health outcomes.

 Conclusions